Meet for conversation or tandem partnering

 Six months later, in November 2009, the founders described for the first time their vision of a vibrant community for cultural and language exchange involving locals and foreigners across Europe.
 Efforts were put into proposing the concept of LEC in other cities (Lviv, Krakow and many others).

-Much progress has been made in the nearly three years since that first meeting in April 2009.
+Much time has passed since that first meeting in April 2009.
 In early 2012, the club organized some 20 meetings every week in some 15 languages in Kyiv, Ukraine.
-Language meetings take place in some 20 cities across Ukraine, Poland and other European countries.
+Language meetings have been taking place in some 20 cities across Ukraine, Poland and other European countries.